OBF/obf-docs/Affiliated-Project-Policy.md

 This status is the path for projects previously unaffiliated with the OBF to attain official affiliation.
 Candidate OBF Projects will be in this status for only a limited amount of time, typically one year, and no more than 3 years in a row.
 A project that loses Candidate OBF Project status due to exceeding this limit can re-apply for Candidate OBF Project status later.

-In order to apply for Candidate status, [create a GitHub issue](https://github.com/OBF/obf-docs/issues/new?labels=candidate-project-application&template=candidate-project-application.md) with the following information:
+In order to apply for Candidate status, [create a GitHub issue using our candidate project application template](https://github.com/OBF/obf-docs/issues/new?labels=candidate-project-application&template=candidate-project-application.md).

-- URL of the project
-- Contact information for the project maintainers
-- Proof of compliance with Affiliate Status requirements where possible, e.g. licence, code of conduct, etc. or plan to implement any missing requirements.

 ### Other projects